 UNC "took investigatory steps" in case late last month, the DA says; the accuser's first report was in February

-The accuser, sophomore Delaney Robinson, told the media Tuesday she was angry over how authorities and the university have handled the case.
+Robinson told the media this month she was angry over how authorities and the university handled the case.

-“My life has changed forever, while the person who assaulted me remains as a student and a football player on this campus,” said Robinson, now 19.
+“My life has changed forever, while the person who assaulted me remains as a student and a football player on this campus,” she said.

-Artis was charged Tuesday with sexual battery and assault on a female, both misdemeanors.
-His arrest warrant states he is accused of lying on top of Robinson, pinning her down with his weight as he raped her.
+Artis, a linebacker, was charged this month with sexual battery and assault on a female, both misdemeanors.
+His arrest warrant states he is accused of lying on top of Robinson, and pinning her down with his weight as he raped her.
 The warrant further accuses him of pulling Robinson’s bra strap, “causing an indentation on her shoulder/back.”

 Artis has not responded to the allegations.
 The office of Sam Coleman, his attorney, told CNN it has no comment.

-Robinson said she was 18 at the time of the alleged February 14 assault at the Ram Village apartments on UNC’s campus.
+Robinson said she was 18 at the time of the alleged assault at an apartment on UNC’s campus.
+She’s 19 now.

-“Yes, I was drinking that night on Valentine’s Day,” Robinson said Tuesday, with her father and lawyer by her side.
+“Yes, I was drinking that night on Valentine’s Day,” Robinson said this month, with her father and lawyer by her side.
 “I’m underage, and I take responsibility for that, but that doesn’t give anyone the right to violate me.
 I did not deserve to be raped.”

-Robinson said she went to a hospital after the incident and gave an account of what she could remember to the sexual-assault nurse.
-She was then questioned by the university’s Department of Public Safety investigators, who asked “demeaning and accusatory questions,” Robinson said.
+Robinson said she went to a hospital afterward and gave an account of what she could remember to the sexual-assault nurse.
+She then faced what she called “demeaning and accusatory questions” from the university’s Department of Public Safety investigators.

 “Did I lead him on?
 Have I hooked up with him before?
 Do I often have one-night stands?
 Did I even say no?
 What is my sexual history?
 How many men have I slept with?
 I was treated like a suspect,” she said.